smeshko/project-rulebook-android/docs/sprint-artifacts/4-3-flash-torch-control.md

 - Task 1: Created FlashMode enum with OFF/ON/AUTO states and cycling logic.
 Added flashMode and hasFlashUnit to CameraUiState.
 Added cycleFlashMode() and onFlashUnitAvailable() methods to CameraViewModel.
 All unit tests pass.
 - Task 2: Added flash unit detection via CameraInfo.hasFlashUnit() after camera binding.
 Added onFlashUnitAvailable callback to CameraPreview and wired it through CameraScreen to CameraViewModel.
 - Task 3 & 4: Created FlashToggle composable with Material icons (FlashOff, FlashOn, FlashAuto), animated color transitions, brutalist styling (48dp tap target, semi-transparent background), and accessibility support.
 Integrated into CameraScreen positioned in top-left corner.
 Added UI tests for all flash modes.
+- Task 5 & 6: Added ImageCapture use case to CameraPreview with flash mode applied via toImageCaptureFlashMode().
+Implemented torch control via camera.cameraControl.enableTorch() - torch activates when flash mode is ON (continuous light), disabled for OFF/AUTO modes.
+Added LaunchedEffect to update torch and flash mode dynamically when user toggles.
+Proper cleanup on dispose.

 ### File List